ryanliupie/HomeLab/Markdown/PatchPanel.md

 ![Keystone Demo](/IMAGES/KeystoneDemo.jpg)

 <p>
-Those little blocks behind the patch panel are "keystone jacks".
-They allow you to punch down ethernet cables where the passthrough connectors at the front can make that connection.
-The wire I am holding would be the LONG ethernet cable coming from somewhere around the house.
-It could be a fridge, computer, washing machine or anything that uses an ethernet cable.
+The small blocks behind the patch panel are called "keystone jacks."
+They allow you to punch down Ethernet cables, enabling the passthrough connectors at the front to make the connection.
+The wire I'm holding is the long Ethernet cable coming from somewhere around the house.
+This could be connected to anything that uses an Ethernet cable, such as a fridge, computer, washing machine, or any other device.
 </p>

 <br>

 <p>
-Imagine plugging those cables in the front, it would very messy.
-If we did that, those small ethernet cables would be a waste of time because they serve as an extention in way.
-Now if we plug from behind, we can not only make it more organized, but allows ease of access to other hardware components as well.
+Imagine plugging those cables into the front—it would create a messy situation.
+If we did that, those short Ethernet cables would essentially be a waste of time, as they’re meant to act as extensions.
+However, by plugging them in from the back, we can not only keep things more organized but also maintain easier access to other hardware components.
 </p>